perfmark/perfmark/README.md

 ## Usage

-To use PerfMark, add a dependency on `io.perfmark:perfmark-api:0.20.1`.
+To use PerfMark, add the following dependencies to your `build.gradle`:
+- `io.perfmark:perfmark-api:0.20.1`
+- `io.perfmark:perfmark-traceviewer:0.20.1`

 In your code, add the PerfMark tracing calls like so:

 ```java
 Map<String, Header> parseHeaders(List<String> rawHeaders) {